Faiz96dev/ph-ee-operations-web/README.md

 Setting for the Payment Hub server url to Account Management backend services

 `PH_PLATFORM_TENANT_ID`
-Setting for the Platform Tenant Identifier used in the APIs calls, Default value `phdefault`
+Setting for the Platform Tenant Identifier used in the APIs calls, Default value `fineract_default`

 `PH_OAUTH_ENABLED`
 Boolean value to Enable or Disable the OAuth authentication